Act Locally » August 12, 2016

 “The highest court in the land made it very clear,” says Lee-Gilmore.
 “These laws are medically unnecessary [and] they put an undue burden on people who are seeking abortion. … I am very confident that we will find our way back to expanding abortion access in our state.”

-Victoria Albert is a Summer 2016 editorial intern at In These Times.
-She studies Public Health and the Environment at Washington University in St. Louis, with a focus on reproductive health and food sovereignty.
+Victoria Albert was a Summer 2016 editorial intern at In These Times.
+She is now pursuing a master's degree in magazine journalism at New York University.
 She tweets at @victoria_alb3.